Congratulations! You've got your license and you're ready to bid construction jobs!

 ... make every attempt to find out what the winning bid dollar amount was and then go back to your bid to see if you could have bid the job at that lower price while still making a profit on the job.
 This is one way to fine-tune your numbers to become more competitive in your bids.

-Next step, get a proposal form so that you can go forth and bid construction jobs.
+Next step, click here to get a proposal form, then go bid construction jobs...